Abhikumar86/my-publications/docs/02-siwalik-ecology.md

 **Abstract screening**: Our abstract screening resulted in exclusion of 264 articles and we are left with only 111 articles.
-Then we filtered these 111 articles and saved as the included articles.
-Then we searched for full text for every article from publisher's website, Google Scholar, Research Gate and institutional repositories.
+Then we filtered these 111 articles and saved as the included articles (Figure \@ref(fig:fig21)).
+Then we searched for full text for every article from publisher's website,
+Google Scholar, Research Gate and institutional repositories.
 We were not able to retrieve full text of following 11 articles.
 We excluded these 11 articles and screened full text of articles.